nazabucciarelli/solvd-laba-homework-2/README.md

 ```bash
   git clone this-repo-url
 ```
 You will need an IDE to open the project folder and, finally, run the Main.java file.
-You will notice that a 'out' will be created and will have the compiled files.
+You will notice that an 'out' folder will be created and will have the compiled files.

 ## Author